Skip to Content

 4. Grim: A pitch-black haunted maze.

-5. Psycho Circus: A 3D haunted house featuring clowns and other freaky circus ish.
+5. Psycho Circus: A 3D haunted house featuring clowns and other freaky circus stuff.

 In addition to the spooky attractions, there’s Monster Midway, a classic fair midway with an escape room (for additional cost), photo ops, food, drink, and other fun stuff.

-Fright Kingdom is open Friday, Saturday, and Sunday in October.
+Fright Kingdom is open Friday, Saturday, and Sunday in October, along with the last 2 Fridays and Saturdays in September and Halloween night.

 Haunted Overload